 Definitely don’t underestimate the power of Black fiction.
 Reading fiction can help one to relate with people with lives different from their own.
 It helps you put yourself in the shoes of a character, even when you have a different perspective.
 Studies have also shown that long-term readers of literary fiction exhibit an increase in empathy.

 However, don’t stop reading “issue books.”
 These books provide much-needed insights into the realities and issues.
 These stories deserve every ounce of recognition they receive.
 But it’s also important to recognize that all kinds of Black stories matter.
-We need to read books where Black characters go on adventures, fall in love, solve mysteries, be heroes and do everyday things like everyone else.
-It’s important that we recognize that the Black experience cannot be defined by one moment or incident.
+We need to read books where Black characters go on adventures, fall in love, solve mysteries, be heroes, and do everyday things like everyone else.
+We must recognize that the Black experience cannot be defined by one moment or incident.
 Black readers themselves need to see themselves in narratives outside of racism, slavery, Jim Crow, and police brutality.
 So do non-Black readers.

 What You Should Do This Black History Month